Bankruptcy badly affects your credit record for six years.

 You can get a Certificate of Discharge from the court where you went bankrupt (this costs £70 and £10 for additional copies) however many lenders will accept a copy of the free letter from the Official Receiver that you may have received.
 Then send the following letter to the creditor:

 Again, complain to the Financial Ombudsman or ICO as above if the entry is not corrected.

 NB There is one exception here.
 There is no ‘partially settled’ status for a CCJ and the court only has to mark a CCJ as satisfied if you have paid it in full, which you haven’t.
 So any CCJs will continue to show as unsatisfied.

 Is it worth doing this?

-It is definitely worth correcting the dates of default unless they are just a few days wrong.
-If these are months or even years late, then this will delay the time until your credit file is clean as these debts will remain for six years after the default date.
+It is definitely worth correcting the dates of default unless they are just a few weeks late.
+If these are months late, this delays the time until your credit file is clean as these defaults will still remain after your bankruptcy marker has gone.

 Getting positive markers on your credit file

-In addition to cleaning out the bad stuff from your credit history, you should aim to start acquiring new, positive credit marks after you are discharged.
-Make sure you are on the electoral roll, that your address etc are correct on your record, that your bankruptcy discharge is shown and start the clean-up process above.
+In addition to cleaning out the bad stuff from your credit history, you want to get new, positive credit marks after you are discharged.
+First make sure you are on the electoral roll, that your address etc are correct on your record, that your bankruptcy discharge is shown and start the clean-up process above.
 This may take several months to complete if you have to go to the ICO.

-These two cards are aimed at people with very bad credit and they charge a very high rate of interest.
-This doesn’t matter because you should aim to use the card every month and repay it in full every month, so you will never get charged interest!
-If you find your balance is creeping up because you are not clearing it in full, then you need to stop spending on the card until it is cleared and have a re-think about budgeting.
-Your credit record will not improve faster if you leave a balance on this card.
+This sort of credit card is dangerous.
+They are aimed at people with very bad credit and they charge a very high rate of interest.
+This doesn’t matter if you use the card every month and repay it in full every month, so you never pay interest.

 This all takes time